Davis1776/2020-04-Leaflet-Challenge/README.md

 I created a map using Leaflet that plots all of the earthquakes from the last 30 days with a magnitude of 1.0+ based on the longitude and latitude of the earthquake.

-* The data markers should reflect the magnitude of the earthquake in their size and color.
+* The data markers reflect the magnitude of the earthquake in their size and color.
 * Earthquakes with lower magnitudes appear smaller and in a blue or green color.
 * Earthquakes with higher magnitudes appear larger and in a orange or red color.
 * When clicking on a specific earthquake, the following additional information is provided: